Yes, you CAN manage risks in a comprehensive, scientifically meaningful way that produces optimal risk-adjusted returns with minimal surprises!

-However, to do so, you must be aware of the difference between risks we take and risks we face?
+However, to do so, you need to be aware of the difference between two kinds of risk: risks we face and risks we take.

-The framework and processes we will describe for effective, enterprise risk management will be:
+The framework and processes we describe for effective enterprise risk management:

-o Incorporate data and judgments from people throughout the enterprise as well as subject matter experts.
+- Incorporates data and judgments from personnel throughout the enterprise as well as subject matter experts.

-o Communicate and coordinate risk management across the enterprise.
+- Provides for communication and coordination of risk management across the enterprise.

-o Lead to competitive advantage by optimally allocating resources to produce optimal risk-adjusted returns on investments commensurate with top managements’ risk appetites.
+- Leads to competitive advantage by optimally allocating resources to produce optimal risk-adjusted returns on investments commensurate with top management’s risk appetites.

 The material that is contained herein is based on an academic, scientifically sound foundation as presented in the following risk analytic courses at The George Washington University:

 - Risk Management for ‘Risks We Face”.

 - Executive/Collaborative Decision Making for Choices for “Risks We Take”